Public Health

 What doctors wish patients knew about Lyme disease

 As the weather warms up and more people head outdoors, it’s not all sunshine and rainbows.
 There is an ongoing threat of ticks in certain areas when enjoying time in nature.
-They can even be found in your backyard and transmit Lyme disease, a tickborne infection caused by the bacteria Borrelia burgdorferi.
-Usually, Lyme disease completely resolves with a short course of antibiotics.
-But Lyme disease is not always a simple illness—it can cause prolonged symptoms if left untreated and sometimes even despite effective treatment, a phenomenon which is not well understood.
+They can even be found in your backyard and transmit Lyme disease, a tickborne infection caused by the bacteria Borrelia burgdorferi

 Lyme disease is the most common vector-borne disease in the U.S., with an estimated 476,000 people diagnosed and treated each year, according to the Centers for Disease Control and Prevention (CDC).
 Meanwhile, the economic burden of Lyme disease in the U.S. is between $345 million and $968 million each year.
 And the average patient cost is about $1,200 per infection.
 Patients with later stages of Lyme disease have double the costs, according to the CDC.
-This makes prevention and early diagnosis key to reducing illness and cutting costs.
+This makes prevention, early diagnosis and treatment key to reducing illness and cutting costs.

 AMA membership offers unique access to savings and resources tailored to enrich the personal and professional lives of physicians, residents and medical students.